lucuma/Clay/README.md

 `build` folder.

-## The clay.yaml file
+## The `clay.yaml` file

-If a YAML file named `clay.yaml` or `clay.yml` is found in the root of the project, it will be read and used for configuring Clay.
+If a YAML file named `clay.yaml` is found in the root of the project, it will be read and used for configuring Clay.

 ```yaml
 # Shell-style patterns files/folders that must not be rendered.